aiqm/torchani/README.md

   create a new branch and submit a PR on GitHub.
 - All the tests on GitHub must pass before your PR can be merged.
 - Code review is required before merging a pull request.

-### Documentation (ONLY APPLIES TO PUBLIC REPO)

-If you opened a pull request, you could see your generated documents at https://aiqm.github.io/torchani-test-docs/ after you `docs` check succeed.
-Keep in mind that this repository is only for the purpose of convenience of development, and only keeps the latest push.
-The CI runing for other pull requests might overwrite this repository.
-You could rerun the `docs` check to overwrite this repo to your build.

 ### Details on the conda packages needed to build cuAEV and MNP